 - Cognitive behavioural therapy (CBT)

 I do offer reduced charges in some circumstances so please do enquire even if you feel you cannot afford this fee.

 I am passionate about offering a service that is evidence based.
 I stay up to date with the latest research around counselling and what is most useful in recovery.
 I do not believe in only relying on older theoretical models of counselling, and through my study of psychology, try to stay abreast of neuropsychology research.

 Neuroplasticity is a concept that suggests our brain can change physically and change our minds.
 This is quite a new concept but few now doubt its existence and relevance.
 There are various activities that research has now shown contribute to neuroplasticity, and I endeavour to include these within my practise.
 There are simple changes that we can make in our lives, that if practised regularly, have been shown can increase our happiness levels by up to 40%.

 Maps & Directions

 |Face to face counselling:||Yes|

-I offer flexibility with appointments during the day, in the evening and at weekends if required.
+I offer flexibility with appointments during the day and in the evening.